 Accounts receivable are charged to bad debt expense when they are determined to be uncollectible based upon a periodic review of the accounts by management.
-Accounting principles generally accepted in the United States of America require that the allowance method be used to recognize bad debts; however, the effect of using the direct write-off method is not material to the financial statements for the year ended December 31, 2021.
-Bad debts expense totaled \$191,408 the year ended December 31, 2021.
+Accounting principles generally accepted in the United States of America require that the allowance method be used to recognize bad debts; however, the effect of using the direct write-off method is not material to the financial statements for the years ended December 31, 2022 and 2021.
+Bad debts expense totaled \$144,762 and \$191,408 the years ended December 31, 2022 and 2021, respectively.